arturoherrero/arturoherrero.com/pages/directors.md

 ---
 layout: default
 title: Directors
-description: My favorite directors and their movies.
+description: My favorite directors and some of their work.
 permalink: /directors/
 ---

 ## {{ page.title }}

 I love cinema.
-This is the list of my favorite cinema directors and their movies.
+This is the list of my favorite cinema directors and some of their work.

 ##### Charles Chaplin